oracle-samples/oci-data-science-ai-samples/jobs/README.md

 - Execute batches or workloads triggered by events or actions
 - Batch Inference, Mini-Batch or Distributed Batch Jobs

 ## Introduction

 The job sample section contains a folder for each programing langugage we currently provide samples.
-Every language folder will have two additional folders:
+Every language folder will contain samples of how to use the client OCI SDK:

-- `node`,`python`,`shell`, `ts+js` different type of programing language samples
+- `cli`, `node`,`python`,`shell`, `ts+js` the programing language client SDK samples

 Depending on the programing language, like for example Python, we provide also sample Jobs and SDK client samples in the sub folders.

 - `sdk` showing how to use the OCI SDK Jobs API
 - `job+samples` actual code samples you could run as a Job.

 ## Samples